 Schlossbergbahn, Funicular railway in Freiburg im Breisgau, Germany.

-A cable car first opened at this site in 1968 and operated for four decades before closing in 2006.
-A new system replaced it in 2008 with updated technology and improved passenger conditions.
+A cable car first opened at this location in 1968 and ran for nearly four decades before closing in 2006.
+It was replaced two years later by the current system, which introduced updated technology and larger cabins.

 The funicular connects the city to a popular destination where locals and visitors seek a break from daily routines.
 From above, many look down at the rooftops and streets as part of experiencing the place.